DavidPeicho/davidpeicho.github.io/content/about/_index.md

 ## Education

-I graduated from EPITA (Ecole des Ingénieurs en Intelligence Informatique) in 2018, where I obtained a Master’s degree in Computer Science, specialized in “Advanced" Computer Science and Artificial Intelligence.
+I graduated from EPITA (Ecole des Ingénieurs en Intelligence Informatique) in 2018, where I obtained a Master’s degree in Computer Science, specializing in “Advanced" Computer Science and Artificial Intelligence.